hubisan/share-tabs-with-gmail/README.md

 This extension requires the following permissions:

-- tabs: To access information about open tabs, such as their titles and URLs.
+- tabs: This is used to collect the titles and URLs of open tabs to include them in the email.
-- storage: To locally store the default recipient email address.
+- storage: To locally store the options (default email address and custom separator).
-- activeTab: To interact with the currently active tab and inject the email body into Gmail.
+- activeTab: This permission is required because the extension injects a content script into Gmail's compose window to automate the insertion of tab information.
+The extension does not read or access other data from Gmail (e.g., your inbox or account details).
+It only interacts with the compose window and adds the generated email content.

 ## Development